 Performance Measure Type Answers These Questions Suggested Measures Inputs What resources are allotted to Recreation, Culture and Wellness (staff, financial and physical spaces) Full time equivalents (FTEs) in staff FTEs per service area Budget for key service areas Asset inventory Volunteerism in annual hours Outputs What did the Department achieve with the resources provided?
 Were there increases/decreases in certain areas?
 How did these outputs compare to previous years and program related targets?
 Levels of service achieved Performance against targets Participation in programs and drop-in opportunities Results compared to the previous year or the average of the previous three years Identify pent up demands Efficiencies What are the high-level unit costs and have any been reduced by increased participation/ productivity?
 Impact on unit costs (increased participation might result in a reduction of unit costs over all) Efficiencies achieved Cost savings realized through partnerships and grants or alternate revenue streams Effectiveness How do users and public rate services?
 Have there been satisfaction level improvements in targeted areas?
-Overall public and satisfaction levels Number of complaints Comparison to previous year ratings as compared to the average of the last three years
+Overall public and satisfaction levels Number of complaints Comparison to previous year ratings as compared to the average of the last three years implement the recommendations in the Recreation, Culture and Wellness Master Plan for annual approval as part of the budget deliberation process.

-Table 10 - S amplo Dorformanc e Measures for RCW ample renormanc
+Table 10 - Sample Performance Measures for RCW

 #5 Identify RCW's levels of service and corresponding policy, process, and resource requirements for each discipline within the Department for Council's approval.
-Identify the operational resources required to implement the recommendations in the Recreation, Culture and Wellness Master Plan for annual approval as part of the budget deliberation process.
+Identify the operational resources required to